wpmetabox/docs/_docs/fields/fieldset-text.md

 ## Data

-This field always stored the value as a serialized array in a single row in the database.
+This field always stores the value as a serialized array in a single row in the database.
 Each element of that array will have the key as specified in the field's `options`.

 ## Template usage